patchew-project/qemu/docs/system/i386/microvm.rst

 - microvm.isa-serial=bool (Set off to disable the instantiation an ISA serial port)
 - microvm.pic=OnOffAuto (Enable i8259 PIC)
 - microvm.rtc=OnOffAuto (Enable MC146818 RTC)
+- microvm.acpi=OnOff (Enable ACPI support, default On)
-- microvm.auto-kernel-cmdline=bool (Set off to disable adding virtio-mmio devices to the kernel cmdline)
+- microvm.auto-kernel-cmdline=bool (Set off to disable adding virtio-mmio devices to the kernel cmdline, enabling ACPI support disables this too).
+- microvm.pcie=OnOff (Enable PCIe host adapter, default Off)
+- microvm.usb=OnOff (Enable USB host adapter, default Off)
+- microvm.ioapic2=OnOff (Enable second IOAPIC for virtio-mmio devices, required for more than eight virtio-mmio devices, default On)

 Boot options
 ~~~~~~~~~~~~

-By default, microvm uses ``qboot`` as its BIOS, to obtain better boot
+By default, microvm uses ``SeaBIOS`` as its firmware. ``SeaBIOS``
-times, but it's also compatible with ``SeaBIOS``.

-As no current FW is able to boot from a block device using
-``virtio-mmio`` as its transport, a microvm-based VM needs to be run
-using a host-side kernel and, optionally, an initrd image.
+supports booting from virtio-mmio devices.

+edk2 has full support for microvm, including support for the PCIe host
+adapter. so you can boot from both virtio-mmio and PCIe devices.

 Running a microvm-based VM